UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/reports/m2_reflection.md

 1. **Added country-level data for line charts**: Since life expectancy varies widely within continents, we included country-level data in the scatter plot and first line chart to provide more detailed insights.
 2. **Replaced the bar chart with a second line chart**: Instead of using a bar chart for continent-level comparisons, we found a line chart better captures trends over time.
 Since the scatter plot already represents continent-level differences via bubble size, the line chart fills the gap by providing temporal insights.
 3. **Eliminated the second time slider**: Originally, we had two time sliders, but this added complexity.
 Now, line charts display the full time range, making trend analysis more intuitive.

+### Further implement
+1. Input added: country dropdown, which allows users to select specific countries (not just continents) for deeper analysis.
+2. Output added:
+- Country-level line chart: shows metri trends over time for specific countries.
+- Percentage in cards: displays key metrics with year-over-year percentage changes.

 ## Intentional deviations from visualization practices